rkoshak/openhab-rules-tools/debounce/README.md

 It should work with non-binary type Items but it's only been tested with binary ones.

 ## JavaScript
-This code does not depend on the openHAB Helper Libraries.
 All Items that need to be debounce need to be added a to a Group named `Debounce`.
 When any member of that Group's state changes the rule will trigger to debounce the Item based on the metadata.

-NOTE: This rule does not have any error checking.

 ## Jython
-This code depedns on the openHAB Helper Libraries.
 Rules have a limitation that there is no event created when Item metadata is added, modified, or removed.
 Therefore there is no way to know when you've changed the Item metadata for an Item.
 Thus, if it doesn't already exist, a `Reload_Debounce` Item will be created that will recreate the Debounce rule with new triggers based on the current metadata.